ahill01/adnat/README.md

 * session controller, log in function on front end that graps user entered credentials & directs post request to "/login" to create function in sessions controller

-> Signup Page: includes Name, Email, Password, Password confirmation [IN PROGRESS:Logs in new user]
+> Signup Page: includes Name, Email, Password, Password confirmation [DONE]
 * checks passwords match, are proper length before sending to database

 > Prompt new users to join a new organization (or create one) [DONE]